apquinit/fulfiz/.github/README.md

 ## License

-Irene Server is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Irene Server is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Additional Notes